Emergency Dentist – Plano, TX

 Same-Day Care When Your Smile Needs It

 Calling 911 when a medical emergency happens is a no-brainer, but what should you do if you’re experiencing a dental emergency?
 Sometimes, it can be difficult to know.
 That’s why our team at Dental Distinction is here to help!
-We’re often able to see dentistry patients with dental emergencies on the same day that they call, and Dr. Mansour is able to address a variety of urgent dental problems.
+We’re often able to see dentistry patients with dental emergencies on the same day that they call, and your dentist is able to address a variety of urgent dental problems.
 Get the fast relief you need for a dental emergency by contacting us right away to get in to see our emergency dentist in Plano, TX right away.

 Why Choose Dental Distinction for Emergency Dentistry?